orbitmines/archive/projects/Project - (Hypergraphic) Version Control System through Rays (2024).md

 As part of the requirements for broader :orbitmines: OrbitMines projects, this will necessarily include a novel way of dealing with histories of arbitrary structures.

-This is also the part of the project I will reapply with to NGI by 2024-02-01 as a possible source of funding.
-I'll soon post more information here regarding that by then.

 ---
 # Researching (Hypergraphic) Version Control through arbitrary traversal of Rays